-Pavers, stone or concrete walks, are vulnerable to stains.
+Walks made from pavers, stone or concrete are vulnerable to stains.
 Fertilizers containing iron for instance will stain the surface with marks that look like rust.

-Construct garden walks so that water cannot flood or erode them.
-Use only mud resistant surface materials.
+Garden walks should be made so that water cannot flood or undermine them.
+Construct walkways with mud resistant surface materials as much as possible.
 Some materials will allow plantings to grow through the surface of the walk.
-The function of the walkway is to connect the house with somewhere else.
+The function of a walkway is to connect the house with somewhere else.
 Usually walks lead to the street, or to the landscape and garden.
 The flow of the walk should allow you to experience the things in your garden you enjoy the most.
 A sidewalk doesn’t need to be fancy.
 An informal walk can simply be a path worn in the ground

-Stone walkways should be made with larger dimension materials.
-Walks with small flagstone for instance can be used too but if not well constructed can be a trip hazard.
-Other good walk materials are decomposed granite, brick, cobblestone, gravel, sand, or pavers.
-Walkways should be free of overhanging shrubbery making it safe and easy to move along without getting whacked.
+Construct stone walkways with larger dimensioned materials.
+Walks with small flagstones for instance can become a trip hazard when loose.
+Good walk materials include decomposed granite, bricks, cobblestones, gravel, sand, or pavers.
+Walkways b be free of overhanging shrubbery making it safe and easy to move along without getting whacked.

 These are larger flat entertaining areas that are made out of concrete or various types of stone or pavers.
 Patios tend to be built on the ground level.
 Decks on the other hand, are usually elevated off the ground or are extensions to upper rooms. , Like walks, patio material should be selected to endure the intended use.
 See: concrete

 If the sun is too intense, trellises with retractable shade elements or giant folding umbrellas are available to help your patio stay cool.
 If the evening is chilly, patio heaters are available to take the edge off.
 At night landscape and accent lighting can intensify the beauty of the area and bring in a romantic atmosphere.
-Water features, fountains, ponds, pools and spas can also add to the experience and essentially turn the entire lot into part of the equation.
+Hardscape water features, fountains, ponds, pools and spas can also add to the experience and essentially turn the entire lot into part of the equation.